MAIF/otoroshi/manual/src/main/paradox/next/topics/graphql-composer.md

 *Arguments : path, value and unauthorized_value*

 The authorize directive has one more required argument, named `path`, which indicates the path to value, in the context.
-Unlike the last three directives, the authorize directive doesn't search in the entire context but the specified path.
+Unlike the last three directives, the authorize directive doesn't search in the entire context but at the specified path.

 **Example**
 ```js